JuliaEarth/ImageQuilting.jl/README.md

 iqsim(..., hard=well)
 ```

-### Irregular grids
+### Masked grids

-Irregular grids are a special case of hard data conditioning where inactive voxels are marked with the value `NaN`.
+Masked grids are a special case of hard data conditioning where inactive voxels are marked with the value `NaN`.
 The algorithm handles this hard data differently as it shouldn't be considered in the pattern similarity calculations.

 `training_image` can also have inactive voxels marked with `NaN`.
 Convolution results are only looked up in active regions.